-2.2.3.2 System Complexity as a Vulnerability
+2.2.3.2.
+System Complexity as a Vulnerability

-NISTIR 8286 states that additional risks can result from the dynamic complexity of enterprise information and technology.
+IR 8286 states that additional risks can result from the dynamic complexity of enterprise information and technology.
 In fact, that complexity is itself a vulnerability to be considered and documented.
 Evaluation of "what-if" scenarios regarding potential vulnerabilities, especially those affecting critical assets, should include the determination of critical dependencies on other resources.
-Because risk identification and risk analysis are iterative, risk analysis methods (such as the Event Tree Analysis described in Section 2.3.2.2) will help determine those dependencies.
-Having made that determination, those critical dependencies can be recorded in the BIA (described in Section 2.2.1.1).
+Because risk identification and risk analysis are iterative, risk analysis methods (such as the Event Tree Analysis described in Sec.
+2.3.2.2) will help determine those dependencies.
+Having made that determination, those critical dependencies can be recorded in the BIA register (described in Sec.
+2.2.1.1).
 Risk identification then includes scenario discussions that evaluate complex or cascading events as vulnerabilities to be identified.

-For example, the 2003 Northeast Power Grid interruption demonstrated how several moderate risk events cascaded into a national emergency.24 Another example of systemic risk are the financial institutions that were impacted by cascading risk in 2008.25 In that case, large enterprises experienced catastrophic events because they had interdependencies with other banks, insurance companies, and customers.
+For example, the 2003 Northeast Power Grid interruption demonstrated how several moderate risk events cascaded into a national emergency.
+Another example of systemic risk are the financial institutions that were impacted by cascading risk in 2008.
+In that case, large enterprises experienced catastrophic events because they had interdependencies with other banks, insurance companies, and customers.
 When identifying and recording risks in the register, such emerging risk conditions created by the interdependence of systems and counterparty risk must also be identified, tracked, and managed using the same methods described for more straightforward scenarios.

 As with other CSRM components, vulnerability identification can be considered through either qualitative or quantitative means.
 An organization might determine that it has a large number of high severity vulnerabilities based on an internal review.
-A qualitative review might result from a gap analysis between NIST Cybersecurity Framework Current State and Target State profiles since such an analysis is intended to foster discussion and communication regarding risks but will not likely produce a highly specific quantitative result.
+A qualitative review might result from a gap analysis between the Current Profile and the Target Profile within a Cybersecurity